Spring Football League

 The San Antonio Matadors and the Miami Tropics played the last professional game at the Orange Bowl.

-The Spring Football League (SFL) was a professional American football minor league that existed for one season in 2000.
+The Spring Football League (SFL) was a professional American football minor league that existed for one abbreviated season in 2000.

 Spring football

 Founded by several ex-NFL players such as Eric Dickerson, Drew Pearson, Bo Jackson, and Tony Dorsett, the SFL planned to use the four-game mini-season (dubbed "Festival 2000") to test cities, fans, stadiums, the media, entertainment, and springtime American football as a product.
 The year before, the Regional Football League staggered through a spring season, then announced it would not return for 2000.

 In late 1999, the SFL announced an inaugural season of 2000, with ten individually-owned teams playing a 12-week schedule, followed by a championship game during Memorial Day weekend.
 Mark Rice, chairman of the SFL board of governors, placed eight of the franchises in Birmingham; Canton, Ohio; Houston; Jackson, Mississippi; Los Angeles; Miami; San Antonio and Washington, D.C.
 On March 1, 2000, the SFL announced the league had scaled down to four teams that would play four-game schedules on Saturdays from April 29, followed by a championship game in Miami on May 27.